-■7.1 Wiring
+7.1 Wiring

 Connections to Campbell Scientific data loggers are given in Table 7-1 (p.
 9).
-When Short Cut software is used to create the data logger program, the sensor is wired to the terminals shown in the wiring diagram created by Short Cut.
+If you use Short Cut software to create the data logger program, refer to the wiring diagram it generates for the correct terminal connections.